Dainade17/School_District_Analysis_updated/README.md

 # School_District_Analysis_updated
 Overview:
-The purpose of this analysis is to understand the school performances based on
+The purpose of this analysis is to understand the school performances after removing 9th graders of Thomas High School and analyzing the average scores based on school size and type

 - i) First we calculated the percentages of passing math, passing reading and passing overall by removing the math and reading scores for 9th graders studying in Thomas High School which technically means all 9th graders were marked as failed or not graded.
 - This returned a very low percentages - \